zhizuio/GPTCM/README.md

 -->

 This is an R package **GPTCM** implementing Bayesian hierarchical modeling for a generalized promotion time cure model (GPTCM) for the identification of cell-type-specific tumor driver genes and survival prognosis.

+## Reference

+Chen, M.-H., Ibrahim, J. G., and Sinha, D. (1999).
+A new Bayesian model for survival data with a surviving fraction.
+Journal of the American Statistical Association, 94(447):909–919.

+Yakovlev, A. (1996).
+Threshold models of tumor recurrence.
+Mathematical and Computer Modelling, 23(6):153–164.